evolvingweb/sitediff/README.md

 * **Debugging rules**

   When a sanitization rule isn't working quite right for you, you might run ```sitediff diff``` many times over.
 If fetching all the pages is taking too long, try adding the option ```--cached=all```.
-That will make it a lot faster by making SiteDiff use a cached version of both the _before_ and _after_ versions of your site!
+This tells SiteDiff not to re-fetch the contente, but just compare the previously cached version—it's a lot faster!

 * **Handling security**